+Notes:

-Note: Figure is for illustrative purposes only.
+- Keep the ball bearing shuttle locked at the front of the middle rail during installation. - Figure is for illustrative purposes only.
 Always install servers to the bottom of a rack first.

-Chapter 6: Removing the Chassis from the Rack
+Removing the Chassis from the Rack

-Warning!
+Caution!
 It is dangerous for a single person to off-load the heavy chassis from the rack without assistance.
 Be sure to have sufficient assistance supporting the chassis when removing it from the rack.
-Use a lift, if necessary.
+Use a lift.

-- 1. Pull the chassis forward out the front of the rack until it stops. - 2.
-Press the release latches on each of the inner rails downward simultaneously and continue to pull the chassis forward and out of the rack.
+- 1. If necessary, loosen the thumb screws on the front of the chassis that hold it in the rack. - 2.
+Pull the chassis forward out the front of the rack until it stops. - 3.
+Press the release latches on each of the inner rails downward simultaneously and continue to pull the chassis forward and out of the rack